bitfocus/companion-module-magewell-director/README.md

 ### Volume

+- Mute, Unmute, AFV Toggle, Set to level 0, Set explicit level per channel.
+- Raise/Lower Volume levels on main inputs (HDMI, MIC) (using awkward variables and defaulting to 0)
-- FIXME: To be Done
+- FIXME:  To be done: monitorMicInput, setMonitorDevice, setStreamAudioState, setStreamAudioVolume

 See [HELP.md](./companion/HELP.md) and [LICENSE](./LICENSE)